are-mj/ProteinStretching/README.md

 Matlab Toolboxes used:

-- Signal Processing:  Function findpeaks is used extesively by analyse_file several other functions.
+- Signal Processing:  Function findpeaks is used extensively by analyse_file and several other functions.
 - Optimization: Function lsqcurvefit used by fit_unfold_parameters and fit_refold_parameters
 - Statistics and Machine Learning: Function nlparci used by fit_unfold_parameters and fit_refold_parameters

-File movingslope.m is copied fro the Matlab File Exchange.
+File movingslope.m is copied from the Matlab File Exchange.
 Copyright: John D'Errico

 All Matlab files have been tested on version R2023a, but may well work with several older versions.